Microservices Project Architecture

 return &controller{

-Controller: micro.NewController("/blog", authProvider, authorizeProvider),
+Controller: micro.NewController("/", authProvider, authorizeProvider),

 }